craigceleste/qarally/README.md

         # from C:\Dev\qarally
         bower install
    * Bower will look at the `bower.json` file and download any modules it needs into the `app/bower_modules` folder.
 These modules are client-side assets like Bootstrap, jQuery, AngularJS, Underscore and so forth.
+Bower differs from Node in that node supports 2 places to put modules (globally or locally), where we need client-side components installed inside of the website (`/app`).
+Bower is a ligher-weight package manager specifically for dealing with client side components _inside_ a sub-part of your project.

+1. Do a build to make sure it works

+        # from C:\Dev\qarally
+        grunt
+   * This will ultimately run a bunch of small tasks (grunt is a task runner) that produces the `/dist` folder.
+But it also does code review (jshint), unit tests, bundling, minifying, file copying, etc.
+   * *Also run grunt* before checking in changes to make sure it works. `travis-ci.org` will is a continuous integration server that will monitor check-ins and do this as well, but it would be nice if builds did not fail often.

 1. Run unit tests

         # from C:\Dev\qarally
         karma start
-    * This will open instances of Chrome and Firefox to run the JavaScript and unit tests in their honest natural habitat (the browser).
-It may look ugly but it's quite zen once you get used to it.
-Note that you can actually debug the tests in the browsers developer tools.
+    * This will run the JavaScript and unit tests.
+It will also monitor for file changes and re-run the tests every time you save.
+Put this terminal in a corner of a side monitor and keep an eye out for red/green while you work.

 1. Begin a server to view the site.
 Leave the unit tests running.
 In another terminal, run:

         # from C:\Dev\qarally
         grunt serve
    * Grunt should start a simple web server and open a browser to use the site.
 This is analogous to Visual Studio's built-in development server for testing.
-You can easily configure any web server such as IIS (I use pow on the mac) to point to the `/app` folder.
+Alternately, configure a different web server to point to the `/app` folder.
+(I use `pow` for Mac at home.)
    * This stack of technologies leverages the console more than ASP.NET.
-Scripts (most of them run in Node) do most of the heavy lifting that we may be used to getting from Visual Studio do.
-Consider investing some time becoming familiar with using PowerShell.
-Consider downloading [Console2], which allows for tabbed console windows, among other things.
-I personally use the Mac's default terminal, which is good enough for me.
+Most of the heavy lifting that Visual Studio normally does, is done instead by smaller, focused scripts.
+Consider becoming comfortable with PowerShell (on windows) or bash (on mac).
+On windows, consider downloading [Console2], which allows for tabbed console windows, among other things.

-1. Edit the source code in `/app`
+1. Edit the source code in the `/app` directory
-   * Note that the unit tests will run when you save your changes.
-And the browser may also refresh when you save changes (although the life reload is a bit flakey for me).
-1. Do a build

-        # from C:\Dev\qarally
-        grunt
-   * `grunt serve` should be stopped or it won't be able to delete .tmp files.
-   * If you're lucky and there are no errors you need to fix, the site will be validated (jshint), unit tested, minified, bundled, and put in the `/dist` folder.
-You can copy it out from there and deploy it.
-At present, I haven't worked out a continuous integration solution, figured out how to set up a build machine, etc. We build and deploy from a dev machine for now.
-CI is on the todo list.
+   * Consider using a "simple" text editor like [Sublime].
+Visual Studio has a tendency to leave extra files in the project.
+If you do use Visual Studio, figure out what those files are and add them to the `.gitignore` file in the root of the project.